argoc/WORTH_workshops/README.md

 ## Method 1

-Assumes you have internet access on your pynq board.
+Assumes you have internet access on your Pynq board.
 Open a terminal window on the board (or ssh to it), then:

-On your pynq board, add git if not there:
+On your Pynq board, add git if not there:

     sudo apt-install git